 And so I leave the Spicers Balfour in New Market and make my way to the airport one hour earlier than expected.
 The journey by car takes about 25 minutes, depending on traffic.
 My first stop though, is the BNE Service Centre – as I have to return the rental car with a full tank.

-Once I return the car, I take the elevated walkway that connects the car park and the airport’s railway station with the domestic terminal.
+Once the car is returned, I take the elevated walkway that connects the car park and the airport’s railway station to the domestic terminal.

 There is a dedicated Business Class check-in section for Virgin Australia passengers only.

 Right next to the Business Class check-in counters is the priority line for security.
 In Australia, on domestic flights you only need to take out your laptop from the bag.
 Not liquids.